-Note about this post: This post features children who are listed on the Reece’s Rainbow adoption listing and advocate website.
+Note about this post: This post features children who are listed on the Reece’s Rainbow adoption advocacy and grant funding website.
 Names used in this blog post are not the children’s real names.
 Each of their names will also be hyperlinked to their RR profile page, where you can learn more about them.

 This post is going to introduce you to some girls who live in Eastern European institutions.
 These girls live at adult mental institutions.
 Mind you, these girls are not adults.
 They are children and teens who need homes.
 Some of them are running out of time to be adopted, others still have some time to find families.
 But they all deserve loving homes.
 Medical care.
 A family to call their own.

 These girls live in an institution that is improving greatly, thanks to the funding of Maya’s Hope, a nonprofit organization helping to improve the lives of children in Eastern European orphanages (as well as low-income children in the Philippines).
 No, orphanages and institutions are still no place for children; however, they do still exist, and the children who live within their walls and grounds are very real children.

 Update 9/8/17: *Miriam is still waiting and eligible for adoption!